Majors and Minors

 The Department offers a BA in Classics with five different concentrations.
 All major concentrations require the study of classical Greek and/or Latin through at least the fourth semester, and all require CLAS 391, the Junior Seminar.
 This capstone course is designed to bring together all the Department’s majors in the study of a single topic or theme that reflects the inherently interdisciplinary nature of the field by engaging with both Greek and Roman material, both textual and material culture.
 The different major concentrations otherwise have very different focuses and sets of requirements.
 Those in Greek, Latin, and Combined Greek and Latin focus on the study of the classical languages and literatures in their original form.
 The concentration in Classical Archaeology, by contrast, focuses on the art, architecture, and archaeology of the ancient Mediterranean world.
 Lastly, the concentration in Classical Civilization provides students with a broad familiarity with the ancient Greek and Roman world in a variety of aspects.
 In addition to its own major concentrations, the Department contributes significantly to the interdisciplinary major and minor in Archaeology administered by the Curriculum in Archaeology as well as to the majors and minors in Art History, Comparative Literature, Religious Studies, and Women’s and Gender Studies.

-The Department offers three undergraduate minors, in Greek, Latin, and Classical Humanities the latter is the only undergraduate track in the Department that does not require any study of the classical languages.
+The Department offers three undergraduate minors, in Greek, Latin, and Classical Humanities; Classical Humanities is the only undergraduate track in the Department that does not require any study of the classical languages.
 In addition, the Department contributes to the interdisciplinary minor in Medieval and Early Modern Studies.

 The sections below provide brief descriptions of each major concentration and minor.
 For further information, including complete and updated details about requirements, follow the links (in each of the headings) to the University’s online academic catalog.

 BA Major Concentrations